Best Fireproof Safe for Cash and Documents

 • UL Class 125 1-hour / 2-hour / 3-hour – when exposed to temperatures of 1,700ºF, the internal temperature must not exceed 125ºF and humidity must not exceed 80 percent.
 This is designed to protect digital assets.

 • UL Impact Rated – the safe is exposed to high temperatures, subject to a 30-foot fall, then reheated.
-To pass, the internal temperature must not exceed the specified level throughout the test.
+The internal temperature must not exceed the specified level throughout the test to pass.

 ELT Fire Ratings